-Limitation on Enrollment: Formal admission to the Associate Degree Nursing Program.
+Limitation on Enrollment: Formal enrollment to the Associate Degree Nursing Program.

 Focus is on the development of fundamental nursing skills and basic components of competent nursing care.
-Participation is to develop and enhance skills in a non-threatening environment before the student interacts with hospitalized patients.
+Participation is to develop and enhance skills in a non-threatening environment before the student interacts with clients in clinical settings.
 (AVC)